sinch/docs/docs/conversation/conversation-channel-support/conversation-channel-support-messenger.md

 }
 ```

-- And finally, visit your Facebook Page as a user with proper role granted (preferably the one who created the page)
-  and try sending a message to it - remember that a user has to start the conversation.
-If everything works
-  fine, you should receive two callbacks, one with `conversation_start_notification`
+- And finally, visit your Facebook Page as a user with proper role granted (preferably the one who created the page) and try sending a message to it - remember that a user has to start the conversation.
+If everything works fine, you should receive two callbacks, one with `conversation_start_notification`:

 ```json
 {